radford-transit/Runsheet-Generator/README.md

 ## Required software
 - [Java 8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-- [Gradle](https://gradle.org/install/) is recommened but not required
+- [Gradle 4.0](https://gradle.org/install/) or greater is recommened but not required

 ## Build
 If you have Gradle installed, run `gradle build`.
 To wrap the build into a Windows executable, run `gradle createExe`